Kato-007-vo/final-project/README.md

   In my portfolio site, you will see 2 sections, About Me and Project Section.
 About Me section is section that about me as a programmer.
 The other section is about my projects that I made.

-  There are 3 projects in my portfolio: Clocl, Tic Tac Toe and Pong.
+  There are 3 projects in my portfolio: Clock, Tic Tac Toe and Pong.
 The clock project is about an analog clock that runs based on real time.
 The other 2 are about games and you can play them.

   Link to my repo: https://github.com/Kato-007-vo/final-project.git.